codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 into using `tmpfs <http://eddmann.com/posts/storing-php-sessions-file-caches-in-memory-using-tmpfs/>`_, (warning: external resource), which can make your sessions blazing fast.

-Database Driver
+DatabaseHandler Driver
 ---------------

-The 'database' driver uses a relational database such as MySQL or PostgreSQL to store sessions.
+The 'DatabaseHandler' driver uses a relational database such as MySQL or PostgreSQL to store sessions.
 This is a popular choice among many users, because it allows the developer easy access to the session data within an application - it is just another table in your database.